sommalia/moco-wrapper/README.rst

 This project is in no way finished, or polished.
 I am not responsible for any commercial, financial or emotional damage that may or may not be caused by using this project.

 I am also not affiliated with the people behind moco.
-The package implements the api as described in its readme https://github.com/hundertzehn/mocoapp-api-docs
+The package implements the api as described in the `moco-api-readme`_.